 This guide is a complete pricing comparison of OpenAI versus Anthropic.
 We cover every current model, every pricing lever — token rates, caching, batch processing, long-context surcharges — and walk through real-world scenarios and a practical decision guide to help you figure out which API is cheaper for your use case.

-MTok = 1 million tokens.
-Standard direct API pricing.
-Both providers charge more above certain context thresholds.
+All prices per million tokens (MTok).
+Standard direct API rates.
+Both providers charge more above certain context thresholds — see long-context section below.

 In 2024, picking an LLM was largely a capability question.
-In 2026, it's a cost efficiency question.
+In 2026, it is a cost-efficiency question.
 AI API spend has become one of the fastest-growing line items for engineering teams — and unlike cloud compute, it often stays invisible until the bill arrives.

-The OpenAI vs Anthropic pricing comparison isn't just about sticker price.
-It's about:
+The OpenAI vs Anthropic pricing comparison is not just about sticker price.
+It is about:

-OpenAI now offers the widest model lineup in the industry, covering general-purpose, reasoning, and ultra-budget tiers.
-The GPT-5.4 family — including the brand-new Mini and Nano variants released today — spans from enterprise flagship to commodity pricing.
+OpenAI now offers the widest model lineup in the industry, spanning general-purpose, reasoning, and ultra-budget tiers.
+The GPT-5.4 family — including the Mini and Nano variants — covers commodity to enterprise pricing.

-Long-context note for GPT-5.4 standard: Prompts exceeding 272K input tokens trigger 2x input pricing and 1.5x output pricing for the entire session.
-GPT-5.4 Mini and Nano use a 400K context without this surcharge.
+Long-context surcharge — GPT-5.4 standard only: Prompts exceeding 272K input tokens trigger 2× input pricing and 1.5× output pricing for the entire session.
+GPT-5.4 Mini, Nano, and the entire GPT-4.1 family are unaffected.
+Do not use GPT-5.4 standard for large-context workloads without factoring this in.

 | Model | Input | Output | Notes |